-Single Touch Payroll reporting starts from 1 July 2018.
+Single Touch Payroll reporting has come into effect from 1 July 2018.

 To find out if you need report through Single Touch Payroll, you will need to do a headcount of the employees you have on 1 April 2018.

-If you have 20 or more employees you will need to report to us through a payroll solution that supports Single Touch Payroll from 1 July 2018.
+If you have 20 or more employees you will need to report from 1 July 2018 to the Australian Tax Office (ATO) through a payroll solution that supports Single Touch Payroll.

-If you have 19 or less employees, you can choose to report through Single Touch Payroll.
+If you have 19 or less employees, you can choose to report through Single Touch Payroll for the current financial year.
+However, it will be mandatory to report through a payroll solution that supports STP from 1st July, 2019.

 A payroll solution is the accounting, business management or payroll solution you use to run your payroll and pay your employees.